 Here at VPA we like to share good food recipes to help you live the best and healthiest life you can.
-Feel like having a cheat meal, but don’t really want to break your goals?
-Or are you going over to a friend’s place and need to bring dessert and don’t just want to bring a fruit platter?
+Feel like a treat, but don’t really want to break your goals?
+Going over to a friend’s place and need to bring dessert and don’t just want to bring a fruit platter?
 Whatever the reason, place or people you are meeting up with (or just want an indulgence for yourself) this recipe is for everyone.
-It is high in protein, tastes naughty, but is actually nice (you’re still on Santa’s good list).
-And its super easy!
+It is high in protein, and super easy.
+We know you will love this choc protein pie.

 Pie Crust Ingredients